 The celebration of thanksgiving and gratitude has a long history in the City of Dallas, stretching back to the first community thanksgiving program in 1861.
-With the creation of a park in the heart of downtown, a major infrastructure project spanning 15 years launched Dallas to become the unofficial world capital of thanksgiving.
+With the creation of a private park in the heart of downtown, a major infrastructure project spanning 15 years launched Dallas to become the unofficial world capital of thanksgiving.
 Today we explore the history of Thanks-Giving Square and its many layers.

 Thanks-Giving Square began as an idea to set aside land for a place of beauty “dedicated in gratitude to God”.
 A one-acre triangle of land between Pacific, Ervay, and Bryan centered in the busiest section of downtown Dallas was ideally situated to become a vibrant public space.
 Surrounded by 1/4 of all major office space in the Central Business District, 55,000 workers and shoppers daily visited the area.
 In 1962 Peter Stewart — the first to visualize such a project — began campaigning that Dallas needed a central gathering place similar to Rockefeller Plaza in New York City and Union Square in San Francisco.
 The Thanks-Giving Square Foundation formed in 1964 to begin raising funds for such a project.

 By 1966 contributions and donations began to accumulate for the project as substancial press coverage and support from groups around the world circulated.
 The City of Dallas Parks Department and Plan Commission contributed funds for the purchase of land, forming the first public-private venture in the city’s history; by 1968 all required land had been purchased for the new park for $2.2 million.
 Grassroots efforts and additional programs by the foundation raised the necessary $1.7 million for the development of the park by 1969.